Who will run for and become our next elected representative of our people? Is winning as simple as getting the most votes? Does your decision count?

 All you need is a powerful, relatable message.
 Dishonest campaigns will:

-- Discredit other candidates to become the “better” option
+- Discredit other candidates to become the “better” option, if not the only viable one

 - Set unrealistic expectations for the public with promises